 Exercise 9: Hand Clenching

-Hold the arms straight out in front of the body, so that they are on the same horizontal plane as the shoulders.
+Hold the arms straight out in front of the body so they are on the same horizontal plane as the shoulders.
 Stretch and tense the fingers of both hands.
 Close the fingers over the thumbs to make a tight fist.
 Again, stretch and tense the fingers.
-Repeat this movement 10 times.
+Repeat this movement ten times.

 Exercise 10: Wrist Bending

 Maintain the same position as in exercise 9.
-Bend the hands at the wrist, as if you are pressing the palms against a wall.
+Bend the hands at the wrist as if you are pressing the palms against a wall.
 From the upward pointing of the fingers, bend the hands at the wrist and point the fingers downward.
 Again, point the fingers upward.
-Repeat 10 times.
+Repeat ten times.

 Exercise 11: Wrist Joint Rotation

 Stay in the same position as in exercise 10, but with only the right hand extended.
-Clench the right fist and rotate it clockwise 10 times about the wrist.
-Then, rotate the fist anti-clockwise 10 times.
+Clench the right fist and rotate it clockwise ten times about the wrist.
+Then, rotate the fist anti-clockwise ten times.
 Repeat the same movement with the left hand.

 Extend both arms in front of the body, with the fists clenched.
-Rotate the fists together, 10 times clockwise, and then 10 times anti-clockwise.
+Rotate the fists together, ten times clockwise, and then ten times anti-clockwise.